-The procedure for the purchase or materials, supplies and equipment for which payment is to be made from District funds, is as follows:
+The framework for the purchase or materials, supplies, and equipment for which payment is to be made from District funds, is as follows:

-- 1. Requisitions for purchases will be developed into Purchase Orders only when there are unencumbered funds available or arrangements have been made for additional appropriations through established channels.
-This approval shall be in advance of purchase, with the only exceptions being for an emergency purchase. - 2.
-Specifications pertaining to the purchase must be as complete as possible when submitted to the Purchasing Service Area.
+- Requisitions for purchases will be developed into Purchase Orders only when there are unencumbered funds available or arrangements have been made for additional appropriations through established channels.
+This approval shall be in advance of purchase, with the only exceptions being for an emergency purchase as approved by Purchasing Services. - 2.
+Information and specifications pertaining to the purchase must be as complete as possible when submitted through Financial 2000. - 2.1.
 No commitments to vendors are to be made by employees when securing information about products and/or services.
-Specifications for instructional items shall be developed through appropriate instructional service areas.

-- 3. All persons responsible for providing or using materials and services are urged to anticipate their needs so that purchases may be arranged in an orderly fashion and not on an emergency basis. - 4.
-Requisitions are not a legal contract for purchase.
-Purchases may not be made using requisitions.
+Specifications for instructional items shall be developed through appropriate instructional service areas. - 3.
+All staff responsible for providing or using materials and services are urged to anticipate their needs so that purchases may be arranged in an orderly fashion and not on an emergency basis. - 4.
+Requisitions are not a legal contract for purchase. - 4.1.
+Purchases may not be made using requisitions. - 4.2.
 A Purchase Order will be generated after the requisition has met all of the above requirements.